Darsh-A/Onlyfans18-/Biology/BIO101/Cellular Biology/Metabolism.md

 - ATP is responsible for mediating most energy coupling in cells.
 It also acts as the immediate source of energy that powers cellular work.

 ## Structure and hydrolysis of ATP

+- It contains the sugar ribose, with the nitrogenous base adenine and a chain of three phosphate groups( the triphosphate group) bonded to it.
+-